srinivasarao-ceq/JFrog_GitHubaction/README.md

 # maven-project

-Simple Maven Project and Stored artifact in JFrog
+Simple Maven Project and Stored artifact in JFrog.